Introduction

 This product has lightweight properties that will withstand normal wear and tear.

-To resist aging caused by solar radiation, UV stabilizers are usually added to the shade mesh.
+UV stabilizers are usually added to the shade mesh to resist aging caused by solar radiation.

 Another kind of material is aluminum foil shade cloth.

-This material has the benefits of a light diffuse effect and high shade effect, which make it popular in the market.
+This material’s benefits of a light diffuse effect and high shade effect make it popular in the market.

 Aluminet Shade Cloth vs. HDPE Shade Cloth

 Aluminet shade cloth is made from a polyethylene monofilament frame with woven aluminum foil strips.
-Aluminet shade net provides good heat insulation and a good reflection effect.
+It provides good heat insulation and a good reflection effect.

 The Aluminet has the strength and durability of polyester and the properties of aluminum foil.